silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 {% include pattern-video.html id="vN2MFF2YZjo" title="Sketching Techniques #1" %}

-I used Matt’s advice to refine storyboard and wireframes for the [Acclimatize.me case study]({{ site.url }}/portfolio/case-study-acclimatize-me/), and I’m happy with the result.
+I used Matt’s advice to refine storyboard and wireframes for the [Acclimatize.me case study](/portfolio/case-study-acclimatize-me/){:title="View the case study on my website"}, and I’m happy with the result.

 ## Go beyond